Wyoming Court Records

 - Placing a lien and levy on financial accounts and property

-Is there a Wyoming Statutes of Limitation on Child Support?
+Is there a Wyoming Statute of Limitations on Child Support?

 No, Wyoming does not have a statute of limitations on child support.
-The court can still enforce child support orders after the child has turned 18 years old or become emancipated.
+The court may still enforce child support orders after the child turns 18 or becomes emancipated.